-- 1. A registrant is able to request removal from the Register of osteopaths (the Register) at any time.
+- 1. A registrant is able to request removal from the Register of Osteopaths (the Register) at any time.
 This process is referred to as voluntary removal or resignation. - 2.
-The Osteopaths Act 1993 (the Act) is silent as to whether an application must be in writing1.
-However, in practice, we require registrants to confirm their request for removal in writing. - 3.
-In all cases where a registrant requests removal, for example: because of retirement, the Registrar is required to provide reasons for their decision.2
+The Osteopaths Act 1993 (the Act) is silent as to whether an application must be in writing.
+However, in practice, we normally require registrants to confirm their request for removal in writing. - 3.
+A different procedure is followed where the registrant is subject to an ongoing fitness to practise investigation or proceedings.
+This is dealt with separately below. - 4.
+However, in all cases where a registrant requests removal, for example: because of retirement, the Registrar is required to provide reasons for their decision.